Did you know, a holistic approach to a rewards strategy could help your organization grow beyond expectations?

 A holistic R&R program does not just enable you to track and reward employees, it also encourages employees to establish better expectations, demonstrate their skills, give better feedback and improve continuously.
 The spike in performance and engagement allows employees to thrive and grow beyond expectations.

 With the right set of performance management practices in place, you will be able to better align the goals of your employees to that of your organization.
+While having the right talent is important what is even more important is knowing how you can nurture it and ensure maximum value from it.
+Therefore, Darwinbox’s powerful, evolutionary and new-age talent management module comes with a whole gamut of features - to cater to every enterprise’s performance philosophy.

 Having the right learning & development systems, in line with your organization’s objectives and your employee’s individual growth objectives is the final piece of the “total rewards” framework.

 Individual Development Plans or IDPs are one of the hottest things in talent development right now.
 IDPs assist employees in their career and personal development by clearly dissecting short-term and long-term goals and defining the steps needed to be taken to achieve these goals.
+Plan your employee’s next role and help them realize the heights they can scale in your organization with the Individual Development Plan on Darwinbox Talent Management System.

 What makes it relevant in HR?